opauloh/jest-cypress-react-babel-webpack/README.md

 - This jest watch plugin allows us to filter which files to test by filename and by test name

+### husky

+- If you have to always run a script before your commits (or other git hooks like push, pull), you can use husky to altomate this task for you, in this case was used to run our validate command

+### lint-staged

+- In order to prevent our lint running always in all files in the project, we added lint-staged, this tool allow us to run our lint just in git staged files, before the commit

 > Note: This project is intentionally over-engineered.
 The application itself is
 > very simple, but the tooling around it is pretty complicated.
 The goal is to